Blog

 4. Restaurant sales increase 9.1% with the right background music, but can drop 4.3% with the ‘wrong’ music (source)

-According to our analysis of 1.8 million restaurant purchases, the right background music for restaurants is a mix of hits and lesser known songs that fit their brand.
+According to an analysis of 1.8 million restaurant purchases, the right background music for restaurants is a mix of hits and lesser known songs that fit their brand.

 For example, with the right music:

 This milestone highlights the restaurant industry’s robust recovery from the pandemic and economic downturn of recent years and shows the industry’s massive economic impact.
-As a result of this growth, the industry will create 200,000 jobs, increasing total employment by the industry to 15.7 million Americans.
+As a result of this growth, the industry is projected to create 200,000 jobs by the end of 2025, increasing total employment by the industry to 15.9 million Americans.

 For comparison, the total market share in 2017 was $66.18 billion, including $23.38 billion for meal delivery and $42.8 billion for grocery delivery.
 The meal delivery market share alone has grown by $329.9 billion over the course of seven years.